 - Remote learning

-All of these require network resources, with some tasks requiring more bandwidth and greater priority than others.
+All of these require network resources, with some tasks requiring more bandwidth and greater priority than others and a good wifi connection to use broadband.
 In the case of applications where significant amounts of data are uploaded (e.g. students and staff posting work and resources to a Virtual Learning Environment) consideration will also need to be given to available upload speed and bandwidth.